-- Last year, children made up half or more of those affected by natural disasters (some 50 million children)
+- Children made up half or more of those affected by natural disasters in 2014 (some 50 million children)

 - In 2014 children made up just over half of all refugees around the world – the highest proportion for more than a decade

 Our response in emergencies

 When an emergency strikes, like the recent earthquake in Afghanistan, Unicef staff respond rapidly.
 Our emergency specialists assess the immediate need, focusing on children and women.
 With permanent offices in more than 190 countries, we're well placed to coordinate relief by road and air.
 Your emergency donations help us to act quickly whenever and wherever we’re needed.

 Our international supply division in Copenhagen and regional hubs in other parts of the world mean we can send out emergency aid supplies like water containers, nutrition supplements and mosquito nets, as well as essential education materials rapidly.